Skip to main content

 d) Google reCAPTCHA

-We also use the captcha technology “reCaptcha v3” from Google.
-The subsidiary company Google Ireland Limited (Gordon House, Barrow Street Dubling 4, Ireland) is responsible for all Google services in Europe.
-The use of reCaptcha v3 makes it possible to distinguish whether data entries on our websites were made by a human or automatically created by programs.
-To do this, Google analyses the behaviour of the website visitor on the basis of various characteristics.
-This analysis begins automatically as soon as the website visitor enters the website and runs completely in the background.
+We also use Google’s “reCaptcha v3” captcha technology.
+In Europe, the subsidiary Google Ireland Limited (Gordon House, Barrow Street, Dublin 4, Ireland) is responsible for all Google services.
+Through the use of reCaptcha v3, a distinction can be made between data entries on our website by a human being or automatically created by programs.
+For this purpose, Google analyses the behaviour of the website visitor on the basis of various characteristics.
+This analysis starts automatically as soon as the website visitor enters the website and runs completely in the background.
 For the analysis, Google evaluates various information from which a personal reference to the respective website visitor can be established (IP address, the behaviour of the website visitor, information about the operating system, browser and length of stay, display instructions and scripts, the input behaviour of the website visitor and mouse movements).
-The data collected during the analysis is also transmitted to Google servers located in the US and stored there.
+The data collected during the analysis is also transferred to Google servers located in the USA and stored there.

 For more information on Google reCaptcha v3 and Google’s privacy policy, please see the following links: Privacy policies and About reCAPTCHA.